This is a suggested one week travel itinerary for the Kathmandu Valley in Nepal.

 Changu Narayan Village |

-Day 5 - Explore Patan (Lalitpur)
+Day 5: Explore Patan (Lalitpur)

-After the Darbar Square visit the Patan Museum which displays the traditional sacred arts of Nepal and is located inside an old residential court of Patan Durbar (palace).
+- After the Darbar Square visit the Patan Museum which displays the traditional sacred arts of Nepal and is located inside an old residential court of Patan Durbar (palace).

-In the afternoon return back to the Kathmandu city and visit Pashupatinath Temple, which is a Hindu temple dedicated to Lord Shiva.
+- In the afternoon return back to the Kathmandu city and visit Pashupatinath Temple, which is a Hindu temple dedicated to Lord Shiva.
 The temple complex is collection of temples, ashrams, inscriptions, etc. along the banks of the sacred Bagmati river.

 ![]() |

-Patan Darbar Square |
+Patan Durbar Square |

 ![]() |

-Patan Darbar Square |
+Patan Durbar Square |

-Day 6 - Dhulikhel and Namobuddha
+Day 6: Dhulikhel and Namobuddha

 Travel to Dhulikhel in morning which is located 30 km from Kathmandu.
 Dhulikhel also provides amazing views of the Himalayan ranges.
-Consider doing a day tour with a guide who can drive you to Dhulikhel and also take you on the trail from Dhulikhel to Namobuddha.
+Consider doing a day hike with a guide who can drive you to Dhulikhel and also take you on the trail from Dhulikhel to Namobuddha.
 Along the way while hiking you'll enjoy village life, local culture, temples and stunning mountain views.
 The hike is approximately 10 kms and takes around 4 hours.
 The hike will end at the beautiful Namobuddha Monastery (Thrangu Tashi Yangtse Monastery).

 ![]() |